-To run a checker plugin, run the JSR 308 compiler javac as usual, but pass the -processor plugin_class command-line option.
+To run a checker plugin, run the compiler javac as usual, but pass the -processor plugin_class command-line option.
+(You might run the compiler from the command line as shown below, or your IDE might run the javac command on your behalf, in which case see the IDE documentation to learn how to customize it.)
+Remember that you must be using the JSR 308 version of javac, which you already installed (see Section 1.2).

 Two concrete examples (using the Nullness checker) are: